Install dependencies (uncomment if needed)

 plt.tight_layout()

-- Left (Grid): Points form a regular lattice.
+- Left (Grid): Points form a regular lattice – like checking every item on every shelf.
 If

-n_estimatorsdoesn’t matter much, many columns have the same accuracy – wasted evaluations. - Right (Random): Points are scattered across the space.
-Each evaluation tests a unique combination, exploring more of the landscape.
+n_estimatorsdoesn’t matter much, many columns have the same accuracy – wasted trips down the same aisle. - Right (Random): Points are scattered across the space.
+Each evaluation tests a unique combination, exploring more of the landscape – like randomly sampling from different aisles.

 Key insight (Bergstra & Bengio, JMLR 2012): When only a few hyperparameters matter (which is typical), random search finds good values faster because it samples more unique values per important dimension.